The upward trend of customers using online channels for banking and financial services has expanded the opportunities for criminals and cyber-crime!

 - Website Familiarity.
 Know what your financial institution’s website looks like and which questions are asked to verify your identity.
 Some attacks, known as man-in-the-middle attacks, will change the login page.
 A user can sometimes spot these attacks by noticing slight modifications to the bank’s standard page, such as extra security questions, poor grammar, misspellings, a fuzzy or older bank logo, or a change to the location of each feature.
 A typical malware behavior will also ask a user to enter their user ID, password, and security information three or four times and will then post a message that the site is down for maintenance or servicing.
 Online Banking sites will not be down for maintenance during normal business hours.
 If the site is down for any reason, you will see that message in advance and the log in screen will not be accessible.

 - Suspicious E-Mails.
 Be extremely suspicious of e-mails purporting to be from your financial institution, a government agency, or any suspicious e-mails from unknown sources.
 Financial institutions should never contact you via e-mail to request you to verify information.
 If you believe the contact may be legitimate, do NOT use the link provided in the e-mail; instead, type the website address of your financial institution into your Internet browser’s address bar or contact your financial institution at a phone number you know is valid.
+Likewise, NEVER open links, attachments, images, or macro features in unsolicited e-mails/documents or reply to unknown e-mail communication since they may contain viruses.

 - Online Purchase Transactions.
 Avoid using debit cards for online transactions, as this provides direct access to your bank account.
 If you use a credit card to shop online, use only one credit card with a low credit limit.
 Monitor the activity on the card as often as possible.